experimentarium/times/docs/part-2/06-equations.md

 **Purpose**: Upper Bounds on the step variables used to represent the demand when the elasticity is non-zero.

 **Remarks:**
 - These bounds are applied whenever a demand is price elastic, i.e. when the COM_ELAST (elasticity) and COM_VOC (total range) parameters are specified and not zero.
 - If COM_ELAST and COM_VOC are specified, and COM_STEP (number of steps) is not, the latter defaults to 1 (single step discretization)
 - Attributes COM_VOC and COM_STEP do not have a timeslice index.
-The user can still control elasticities in each time slice through COM_ELAST~s~.
+The user can still control elasticities in each time slice through COM_ELAST<sub>s</sub>.

 $${BND\_ELAST_{r,t,c,s,j,l} \ni COM\_STEP_{r,c,l} \land (s \in com\_ts_{r,c,s})}$$